Poland vows legal battle on migrant quotas

 Poland’s ruling Law and Justice party (PiS) boycotted EU migrant quotas after winning power in 2015, even though Poland had bound itself to take 6,182 people from the EU states on the front line of the migration crisis.

-Law and Justice has also said Muslim asylum seekers were a terrorist threat.
+Law and Justice has said Muslim asylum seekers were a terrorist threat.

 The Polish interior minister, Mariusz Blaszczak, said on Wednesday that the Commission’s migration policies increased that threat.

-“Paris, Stockholm, Brussels, Berlin, Manchester, Barcelona: How many more European cities have to be hit by terrorists so thay the European Union wakes up?
+“Paris, Stockholm, Brussels, Berlin, Manchester, Barcelona: How many more European cities have to be hit by terrorists so that the European Union wakes up?
 So the European Commission acknowledges that accepting blindly all those who come to the European shores is akin to putting a noose around Europe's neck?”, the minister’s statement said.

 The Commission’s “infringement proceedings” on migrant quotas could see Poland fined for non-compliance.